Merzasphor/MWSE/docs/source/types/tes3class.md

 ### `services`

 The services offered by the class.
-This is a bit field, and its values should typically be accessed through values such as bartersAlchemy.
+This is a bit field, and its values should typically be accessed through values such as `bartersAlchemy`.

 **Returns**: